-When the values are completed, the assessors set the tax rate by dividing the levy (amount to be taxed) by the total taxable value.
+When the values are completed, the City Council sets the tax rate by dividing the levy (amount to be taxed) by the total taxable value.
 The Bureau of Accounts must approve the tax rate prior to the sending of tax bills.

 536 Dwight Street

 Holyoke, MA 01040 Map

 Posted on November 20, 2012 by Assessor